N33t/WallE/source/README.txt

 The code in quotation marks should be the code for running WallE.
 You may need to specify a path depending on where it is located.

+--------------Conflicts
+---Hard conflicts
+- Box in the way
+- Agent in the way
+- Effect of plan destroys pre-condition of other plan

+---Soft conflicts
+- Delays

 ---------------- Formating for outputting of comands They are executed step by step.
 All agents need to make a move in a step